keeganpaleshi/RMTest/README.md

 Valid modes are `none`, `electronics`, `radon` and `all` (default).

-The uncertainty on each baseline-corrected rate is calculated from the unweighted analysis counts.
-The quantity ``sigma_rate`` therefore reflects the raw statistics of the analysis window rather than the BLUE-weighted totals.
+The uncertainty on each baseline-corrected rate is calculated from the unweighted analysis counts using ``radon.baseline.subtract_baseline_counts``.
+This helper propagates Poisson errors with the analysis live time so the variance reflects the raw event statistics rather than the BLUE-weighted totals.